For many of us, we have to drive in areas where the air is less than fresh on a regular basis.

 What We Don’t Like

-- You might notice a plastic smell from the rubber frame that takes a bit of time to go away.
+- Plastic smell from the rubber frame takes a while to go away.

 Summary